charlorr/Peer-to-Peer-Verified-Music/README.md

 ```
 python3 ./cli.py PORT
 ```
-The folder used as the source of local content for this node is the default: `./content/`
+The folder used as the source of local content for a node started this way is the default: `./content/`

-Alternately, for a custom path to the folder that is used as the source of local content:
+Alternately, for a custom path to the folder that is used as the source of local content, run
 ```
 python3 ./cli.py PORT CONTENT_PATH
 ```